Looking for best through-the-wall air conditioner, you've come to the right place.

 Wall Air Conditioners vs Window Air Conditioners

-How does a through the wall air conditioner differ from a window air conditioner?
+How does a through the wall ac unit differ from a window air conditioner?

 They are mostly the same, but have a few differences.
 Let’s compare window ACs to wall ACs: